timtnleeProject/bes-ajax/README.md

 There's a `exePool` and `waitingPool` in `BesAjaxObject`.
 When you call `BesRequestObject.send()`, it will return a `Promise`, and create a new task and put it into `exePool`, while length of `exePool` is over `BesAjaxObject.poolSize`, tasks will be put in `waitingPool`, or replace the less primary task in `exePool`.

-Notice that although the less primary task is moved to `waitingPool`, if the task is running ( request is already send ) , the request will still going and will not be aborted, since the [Fetch abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort) is a experimental technology and not capacity with all browsers.
+Notice that when the less primary task is moved to `waitingPool` and the request has already sent, if `BesAjaxObject.abort` is set to `true`, the request will be aborted using [Fetch abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort), otherwise the request will still going and will not be aborted, since the [Fetch abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort) is a experimental technology and not capacity with all browsers, be careful with using this feature.

 `BesAjaxObject` will run all tasks ( send requests, retry requests ) in `exePool` later in callback using `setTimeout`.

 **3.Resolve**

-When response return:
+If not using abortion, when response return:

 If task is in the `exePool`, the `Promise` which return by `BesRequestObject.send()` will be resolve.